-The reports.plans to deploy its single aircraft carrier in support of its newly formed Mediterranean task force, Commander Admiral Viktor Chirkov said, a declaration that could further escalate rhetorics over the n conflict.
-The carrier “ ” will be ready to join the naval task force by the end of 2013.
+The Russian Navy plans to deploy its single aircraft carrier in support of its newly formed Mediterranean task force, Commander Admiral Viktor Chirkov said, a declaration that could further escalate rhetorics over the Syrian conflict.
+The carrier “Admiral Kuznetsov” will be ready to join the naval task force by the end of 2013.
 Defense-Update reports.